 As you can see from the figure below, the starting cell has moved to C27 and the Output is now N57.

-I now have the data that I to show the rate of hits that I get over the weekend.
-If I repeat this process a further five times I will get the data for each day of the week.
-Repeating the process for Monday through Friday was very simple,
+I now have the data that shows the rate of hits that I got over the weekend.
+If I repeat this process a further five times, I will get the data for each day of the week.
+Repeating the process for Monday through Friday was very simple.

-- I reduced the start of the Input Range by one each time and
+- I reduced the start of the Input Range by one each time.

-- Then adjusted the Output Range to reflect the new column
+- I then adjusted the Output Range to reflect the new column.

 I then used the AVERAGE function to give me the averages for each day of the week and end up with the below table.